 The Degraves Street Subway is a thirty metre underpass, providing an underground entrance to Flinders Street Station.
 It has a long, and varied, history.

 From upmarket apartments, to a low budget boarding house, and back again: this is the story of The Gatwick Hotel.

 In October 1938, a plane crash on Mount Dandenong became Australia’s first major air disaster.
 The aftermath would change aviation in this country.

-22 Bendigo Street has a long history: it was a piano maker’s, a Heinz factory, and the most famous TV studio in Australian history.
-Welcome to Television City.
+The Bendigo Street Studio has a long history: it was a piano maker’s, a Heinz factory, and the most famous TV location in Australian history.

 Bayside Williamstown is one of Melbourne’s oldest suburbs.
 Until the 1940s, it was home to one of the city’s most popular racetracks.

 In November 1986, the Turkish embassy in Melbourne was bombed.
 This is the Toorak Terrorist Attack.

 If you think skiing in Victoria you think: Mt Hotham, Mt Buller, Bright.
 But before those, Victoria’s most popular ski resort could be found on Mt Donna Buang, near Warburton.

 Yarra Bend Asylum was Melbourne’s first, and biggest, mental hospital.
 The grounds are now a public park, but traces still remain.